microsoft/debug-adapter-protocol/specification.md

      * events are members of the group and should be shown indented (as soon as
      * the group is expanded).
      * The 'output' attribute becomes the name of the group and is not indented.
-     * 'end': End the current group and decreases the indentation of subsequent
+     * 'end': End the current group and decrease the indentation of subsequent
      * output events.
-     * A non empty 'output' attribute is shown as the unindented end of the
+     * A nonempty 'output' attribute is shown as the unindented end of the
      * group.
      * etc.
      */